Data privacy: How marketers can navigate this new era

 Data privacy is a hot topic.
 Companies are more aware than ever of the risks associated with collecting and storing customer data.
 In the wake of high-profile data breaches at companies like Equifax and Facebook, the Cambridge Analytica scandal, and GDPR making headlines, consumers have become warier about sharing their personal information with businesses.
 84% of customers will actively abandon an online purchase if their data is sent over an insecure connection.

 At the same time, we live in such a media-rich world that customers don’t have the time to deal with marketing that is of no interest to them.
-They’re being saturated with so much content that their trust levels have reached an all-time low.
+They’re saturated with so much content that their trust levels have reached an all-time low.
 Traditional techniques like blanket advertising campaigns no longer receive the engagement levels they once did.
 Customers don’t want to give their data to companies unless they are sure they will get a personalized experience tailored to their needs.

 What is data privacy?

 Data privacy focuses on how personal data is collected, used, and shared for its intended purpose.
-It also defines proper data handling compliance with laws and regulations to protect it from unethical use and unauthorized distribution to third parties.
+It also defines proper data handling in compliance with laws and regulations to protect it from unethical use and unauthorized distribution to third parties.